denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Audience and Market

 As is the case for most of my work, "Plain Text" appeals to several key audiences.
-The first comprises media history and theory scholars interested in the history of data and computing in the twentieth century.
-The second audience can be located in literary fields of study, among scholars seeking to understand the impact of technology on literary theory and practice.
-Finally, the book targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction), actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.
+The *first* comprises media scholars interested in the history of data and computing in the twentieth century.
+The *second* audience can be located in textual studies, among scholars seeking to understand the impact of technology on literary theory or book history. *Finally*, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction), actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.

 As a former software engineer and now a literary scholar, I make sure that my research bridges the (perceived) gap between the "two cultures" of science and